Sleeping During Pregnancy

 - Take a yoga class or learn other relaxation techniques to help you unwind after a busy day.
 (Be sure to discuss any new activity or fitness regimen with your doctor first.)

 - If fear and anxiety are keeping you awake, consider enrolling in a childbirth class or parenting class.
-More knowledge and the company of other pregnant women may help to ease the fears that are keeping you awake at night.
+More knowledge and the company of other pregnant women may help to ease the fears that keep you awake at night.

-Of course, there are bound to be times when you just can't sleep.
-Instead of tossing and turning, worrying that you're not asleep, and counting the hours until your alarm clock will go off, get up and do something: read a book, listen to music, watch TV, catch up on letters or email, or pursue some other activity you enjoy.
+Of course, there will be times when you just can't sleep.
+Instead of tossing and turning, worrying that you're not asleep, and counting the hours until your alarm clock will go off, get up and do something calm: read a book, listen to music, or look at a magazine.
 Eventually, you'll probably feel tired enough to get back to sleep.